BORDERLINE RANTINGS FORUM

 Q. Shari, I highly disagree with your notions that women who get pregnant and keep a baby without the father's consent, all have Borderline Personality Disorder.
 I dated a guy for a year and he told me many lies, including "I love you, lets have a baby, I want to have sex with you without a condom." after I finally complied, I got pregnant--and a few months later he left, and then got a lawyer to wage war against me, because he decided to go back to his ex-gf and didn't want to pay me child support.
 I have done nothing wrong except trust him.
 There are many women who are similarly treated and manipulated this way, and many men who shirk responsibility on a sexual whim.
 I presume you must at least be aware of this fact.
 Your bold, black and white insulting comments sound ignorant, judgemental and misogynistic.
 By publicizing these types of comments, you are allowing and enabling men to think its okay to get away with this behavior.
 You're not relieving this syndrome, you are perpetuating it.
 The fact remains pretty simple: Everyone is responsible for their own lives; if you are a man and you don't want to have a child or pay support then wear a condom and take precautions if you have sex.
 Knowing the laws on this, men still disregard then raise a stink, because they don't want to be responsible for their actions, and THAT is criminal.
 The laws are there for the best interest of the child.
 No matter what the circumstance, the child SHOULD have support from both parents.
 You seem like a fairly intelligent lady.
 STOP BEING SO SHORT SIGHTED.

 A. My article contains a disclaimer, which clearly addresses your concern about "all women" and unwed pregnancy--but you've apparently skipped that paragraph.
-You are absolutely right; "everyone is responsible for their own lives," so what do you think got in the way of setting healthy boundaries for yourself, and saying; "no glove, no love"--or at the very least, getting some reliable birth control??
-If you had a daughter from this union, what advice would you give her on the subject of contraception?
+You are absolutely right; "everyone is responsible for their own lives," so what do you think got in the way of setting healthy boundaries for yourself, and saying; "no glove, no love"--or at the very least, getting yourself on some reliable birth control??
+If you had a daughter from this union, what advice would you give her on the subject of contraception, and trusting everything a man tells her?
 If you have a son, how will you feel about a female undermining him like this?
 Grow up, dear.

 Q. I read your response, and again, I reiterate that you are enabling and perpetuating this syndrome.
 You really expect me, or my hypothetical daughter never to trust ANY man?
 You are an old lady--I suggest YOU grow up.
 You are saying that women are the only ones who should be held responsible for this situation, and for a woman to say that is extremely disturbing and I have no doubt you have some serious mental disturbances of your own.
 It's just a shame you choose to publicize your twisted views.
 I just hope that people are realistic enough to see how ludicrous your views are.
 By the way, I do not consent to any of my emails being posted publicly, and I request that you take down the first email.

-A. What, and deprive my other visitors of this?
+A. What, and deprive my other visitors of this amusement?
 Surely you jest.
 (This girl's derisive emails haven't stopped coming to my inbox.
 They're full of name calling, projections and devaluations.
 These behaviors, plus cyber-stalking are typical borderline traits.
 She's been advised that all future emails will be deleted, unopened.)

 Q. I've read your article on Borderline men, and I take great exception to your statement near the end, where you state that if a guy gives a woman his phone number without asking for hers, he's afraid of rejection, insecure or not interested.
 I'm a male in my 60's now, and have done this virtually all my life without consequence.
 I think it's wrong of you to generalize about such things, and make these bold statements that aren't based in fact.